-As with wheat, the Vancouver cash price for 1 Canada Canola also moved lower during the initial months of the 2011-12 crop year before then rebounding modestly.
+As with wheat, the Vancouver cash price for 1 Canada Canola also moved lower during the initial months of the 2011-12 crop year before then rebounding sharply.
 This was attributable in large measure to an increase in Canadian production, which undermined prices in the face of sustained demand.
-Still, the \$557.87-per-tonne average realized during the first half fell by 1.3% from the previous crop year's final average of \$565.36 per tonne.
+But projections of tightening year-end stocks in the face of strong domestic and foreign demand worked to substantially reverse this in the third quarter.
+As a result, the \$580.83-per-tonne average realized during the first nine months marked a 2.7% rise from the previous crop year's final average of \$565.36 per tonne.

-The limited change in price noted thus far into the 2011-12 crop year suggests that producers of 1 Canada canola will witness only a modest impact on the per-tonne financial returns.
-Moreover, these returns are still expected to remain among the better values posted under the GMP.
+The increase in price noted thus far into the 2011-12 crop year suggests that producers of 1 Canada canola will witness an improvement in their per-tonne financial returns.
+Moreover, these returns are likely to rank among the better values posted under the GMP.

-Notwithstanding the effects to be derived from the change in price, rising input costs also seemed likely to detract from the farmer's financial returns.
-The most pronounced of these were the increases tied to railway freight rates, which ranged from 5% to 16% depending on the corridor and carrier.
+Notwithstanding the positive gains from rising prices, escalating input costs will likely detract somewhat from the potential inherent in this improvement.
+The broadest of these were the increases tied to railway freight rates, which at the close of the third quarter ranged from about 4% to 12% depending on the corridor and carrier.
 More modest impacts came from the handling charges for various elevator activities.
-In the case of country elevators, these ranged from a 0.1% increase in the tariff rates for elevation, to 1.6% increases on those cleaning and storage.
-Terminal elevator activities showed somewhat greater increases, with the tariff rates for elevation rising by 1.4% while those for storage rose 4.0%.
+In the case of country elevators, these ranged from a 0.1% increase in the tariff rates for elevation, to 1.6% increases on those for cleaning and storage.
+Owing in large measure to the first substantive increases posted by Churchill in several years, the rates for terminal elevator activities jumped sharply, with average tariff rates for elevation rising by 8.2% while those for storage rose 18.9%.